 Does Mission Kids support children with learning differences?

 Mission Kids supports all children across the spectrum of learning styles.
 We work hand in hand with families and outside specialists to make Mission Kids accessible to all and a place for all children to flourish.

 Our adult-to-child ratio is 1:5 or better at all times.

 How many students are there at Mission Kids each day?

-We have six classrooms at our new facility at 969 Treat.
+We have five classrooms at our new facility at 969 Treat.
 Enrollment meets or exceeds current SFDPH recommendations on cohort size.

 Do you provide lunch at school?

 We provide a nourishing, organic morning meal to students and ask that students bring their own lunch every day.

 Do you offer an Extended Day Program?